asyncio-docs/asyncio-doc/hello_world.rst

 Stopping the loop
 -----------------

-This third example adds another task that will stop the event loop before all scheduled tasks could execute, which results in a warning.
+This third example adds another task that will stop the :term:`event loop <event loop>` before all scheduled tasks could execute, which results in a warning.

 .. literalinclude:: examples/loop_stop.py